benoitc/gaffer/README.rst

       applications and processes
     - Subscribe to process statistics per process or process templates and get them in quasi RT.
-    - Procfile applications support (see :doc:`gaffer`) but also JSON config support.
+    - Procfile applications support but also JSON config support.
     - Fully evented.
 Use the libuv event loop using the `pyuv library <http://pyuv.readthedocs.org>`_